jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 2. Generate a genome assembly using both long and short read sequence data

 This is a tutorial for the assembly of the <i> Arabidopsis </i> genome.
-The first part of this tutorial uses SOAPdenovo to assemble the <i> Arabidopsis </i> genome with short reads, while the second part of the tutorial will use a hybrid assembly approach.
+The first part of this tutorial uses SOAPdenovo to assemble the <i> Arabidopsis thaliana </i> genome with short reads, while the second part of the tutorial will use a hybrid assembly approach.

 # Short Read Assembly